Panel denies US skaters' appeal to get Olympic silver medals

 The skaters had argued, without success, that they should at least receive the silvers before Sunday night’s closing ceremony.
 In a letter sent to IOC President Thomas Bach that was obtained by The Associated Press, the skaters’ attorney argued that the IOC’s “own rules mandate that a victory ceremony ‘to present medals to the athletes shall follow the conclusion of each sports event.’”

-“We’re disappointed in the decision.
-It’s unfortunate that these deserving athletes will leave Beijing without their medals,” said Ramsey Baker, executive director of US Figure Skating.
-“We are proud of the historic accomplishments of our team and we look forward to joining them, their families and friends, and the entire United States in celebrating their achievements from these Olympic Games.”

 A few hours before the decision, the U.S. team of Alexa Knierim and Brandon Frazier finished sixth in the pairs event.
-They are among the skaters who would receive the medals from the team event.
-After they skated Saturday, Frazier said “they should have a ceremony for the clean athletes that delivered.
+Afterward, Frazier said “they should have a ceremony for the clean athletes that delivered.
 They deserve that.”

+Frazier and Knierim are among the skaters who would receive medals, though neither were directly involved in the appeal as they prepared for Saturday night’s competition.

 In the letter to Bach, attorney Paul Greene wrote “a dignified medal ceremony from our clients’ vantage point is one in the Medals Plaza as originally planned and afforded to all other medalists.”